yahoo/panoptes-stream/docs/architecture.md

 #### Demux

 The demux **routes metrics** to proper producers and databases based on the given configuration.
 It can be able to run different producers and databases concurrently.
-In case of the network latency or database/messaging bus maintenance the demux can write metrics to local drive to prevent any metrics losing and return them once they are backed up.
-It provides **guaranteed metrics delivery** when you enabled the local drive storage feature.
+In case of the network latency or database/messaging-queue maintenance the demux can write metrics to local drive to prevent any metrics losing and return them once they are backed up.
+It provides **[guaranteed telemetry delivery](/docs/gtd.md)** when you enabled the local drive storage feature.

 ![panoptes demux](imgs/demux.png)

 #### Discovery

-The discovery automatically detects other instances once each node is registered to a given discovery application. it supports well-known applications and it is required when you need to enable shards.
+The discovery automatically detects other instances once each node is registered to a given discovery application. it supports well-known applications  and works with Kubenetes API to detects other nodes liveness.

 #### Producers

-This component produces the metrics to given messaging bus.
+This component produces the metrics to given messaging queues.
+Panoptes can create multi instances of producers with different topics at the same time and route metrics to appropriate destinations.

 #### Databases

-The component Ingests metrics to given database.
+The component Ingests metrics to given databases.
+Panoptes can create multi instances of databases at the same time and route metrics to appropriate destinations.

 #### Security